 - If you don’t have a philosophy yet, which of the above theories correlates with what you believe in?

 To summarize, there are four main theories or philosophies to guide you in selecting a classroom management model.
-These philosophies will provide you with a concrete foundation to base your practices on.
+These philosophies will provide you with a concrete foundation on which to base your practices.
 They also give you the basis for which to defend your practices and interactions with your students.
 These theories are tried and tested and therefore are reliable to apply in managing your classroom.
 It is important to note that it may not be appropriate to blend two or more theories because of the difficulties involved.
 Due to this, I recommend you pick one, study it, and implement it fully in your classroom.